 Search our directory

-Wall Streeters pulled together and made a show of support for local downtown restaurants at Wall Street Rising's Taste of Wall Street tasting benefit at the Regent Wall Street.
+NEW YORK Wall Streeters pulled together and made a show of support for local downtown restaurants at Wall Street Rising's Taste of Wall Street tasting benefit at the Regent Wall Street.
 The event, the first of its kind for the new nonprofit, packed more than 700 people into the Regent's grand ballroom at $125 to $150 per person for a tasting event and silent auction that had many attendees eating, chatting and networking through the night of good food and drink provided by local restaurants.

 All of the participating restaurants were among the businesses that were most severely hurt by the World Trade Center attacks.
 Among them were 55 Wall, American Park, Danube, Delmonico's, F. Illi Ponte, Fraunces Tavern, Harry's, Tribakery and Vine.